Skatteetaten/mva-meldingen/docs/english/idportenauthentication/index.md

 And select Integrasjoner under Ver 2 as shown below.
 ![](SamarbeidsportalenOversikt.png)

 Then you are taken on to the Integrations in Ver 2.
-Ver 2 is the test environment where users are synchronized with the Tax Authorities test environment.
+Ver 2 is the test environment where users are synchronized with the Tax Administration test environment.
 ![](NyIntegrasjon.png)

 And by clicking Ny integrasjon, you can start configuring the Integration with the Tax Administration.